-The more stylized faces are generally drawn wider and have more rounded chins.
+As already mentioned the more stylized faces are generally drawn wider and have more rounded chins.

-When drawing the facial features in any style you can use the following guidelines (also found in other tutorial on this site).
+When drawing the facial features for the first three examples you can use the guidelines provided below.

-- Have a vertical line through the middle of the head to help you place the facial features more evenly on both sides of the head.
+- Draw a vertical line through the middle of the head to help you place the facial features more evenly on both sides of the head.

 - Draw a horizontal line through the middle of the head and draw the eyes below that.

 - Draw the nose halfway between the middle of the face and the chin.

 - Draw the mouth slightly above the halfway point between the nose and the chin.